-From time to time, we have released and may continue to release guidance in our earnings releases, earnings conference calls, or otherwise, regarding our future performance that represent our management's estimates as of the date of release.
-If given, this guidance, which will include forward-looking statements, will be based on projections prepared by our management.
+From time to time, we have released and may continue to release guidance in our earnings releases, earnings conference calls, or otherwise, regarding our expectations for future performance as of the date of release.
+If given, this guidance, which will include forward-looking statements, will be based on management's projections.
 Projections are based upon a number of assumptions and estimates that, while presented with numerical specificity, are inherently subject to significant business, economic, and competitive uncertainties and contingencies, many of which are beyond our control.
 The principal reason that we expect to continue to release guidance is to provide a basis for our management to discuss our business outlook with analysts and investors.
 With or without our guidance, analysts and investors may publish or otherwise have expectations regarding our business, financial condition, and results of operations, for which we do not accept any responsibility.
 Guidance is necessarily speculative in nature, and it can be expected that some or all of the assumptions of the guidance furnished by us or analysts will not materialize or will vary significantly from actual results.
-If our actual performance does not meet or exceed our guidance or analyst or investor expectations, the trading price of our common stock is likely to decline.
+If our actual performance does not meet or exceed our guidance or analyst or investor expectations, our stock price is likely to decline.